Skip to content

 Your Company Is Not Your Second Family

-You were told that at this company, everyone works «like one big family».
+Nowadays, you were told that at this company, everyone works «like one big family».
 Maybe you believed it, maybe you still do.
-But the moment that narrative collides with reality, a layoff, a denied promotion, a personal boundary left unacknowledged, it can hurt deeply.
+However, the moment that narrative collides with reality, a layoff, a denied promotion, a personal boundary left unacknowledged, it can hurt deeply.

-In this article, you’ll discover why the company you work for is not your second family, and how embracing that truth can genuinely transform your relationship with work for the better.
+In this article, you’ll discover why the company you work for is not your second family, and, more importantly, how embracing that truth can genuinely transform your relationship with work for the better.

 The Myth of the Corporate Family